Dr. Oz Outlines a 28-Day Soda Quitting Plan

 Weigh In: Dr. Oz's 28-Day Soda Quitting Plan

 • Week one: Go from regular soda to a diet soda to get over the sugar craving.
-He encourages one to eat fish, eggs, and beans during this phase.
+He encourages one to eat fish, eggs, and beans during this phase to help curb sugar cravings.

 • Week two: Go from diet soda to caffeine-free diet soda to rid your body of the caffeine fix.
 He suggests taking ibuprofen for headaches and snacking on foods rich in vitamin B.